KenDickey/PackageEnvironments/README.md

 "Close ALL Browsers"
 Feature require: 'System-Environments'.
 Feature require: 'Morphic-Games-Solitaire'.

 "CardMorph is a Class in Morphic-Games-Solitaire" CardMorph name.

 "Convert a CodePackage into an Environment" Environment fromFeature: 'Morphic-Games-Solitaire'.
-"Answer YES to popup" "Classes Klondike and FreeCell is exported from Environment" FreeCell newGameWithScale: 0.8.
+"Answer YES to popup"

+"Classes Klondike and FreeCell are exported from Environment" FreeCell newGameWithScale: 0.8.
-"Or World Menu -> New Morph.. -> Layouts -> FreeCell" "Class #CardMorph is not visible in Smalltalk SystemDictionary but can be accessed through its Enviromment, #MorphicGamesSolitaire" 'Morphic-Games-Solitaire' asEnvironmentName.
+"Or World Menu -> New Morph.. -> Layouts -> FreeCell"

+"Class #CardMorph is no longer visible in Smalltalk SystemDictionary but can be accessed through its Enviromment, #MorphicGamesSolitaire" 'Morphic-Games-Solitaire' asEnvironmentName.
 HierarchyBrowserWindow onClass: (MorphicGamesSolitaire @ #CardMorph)